 2) Hygge isn’t literally translatable, yet did you know that the word ‘hug’ is derived from Hygge.
 Not cozy.
 Hug, the way you feel wrapped up in that moment of heartfelt closeness – that’s hygge.

-3) Hygge can’t be distilled into an instagram upload.
-You can’t really capture a ‘hygge’ moment since I would argue that it’s only on reflection or in the present second that you realise you’re even having a hyggelig (did I just throw you?) moment.
+3) It is difficult to capture the true feeling of Hygge into an instagram upload.
+You can’t really snap a ‘hygge’ moment since we would argue that it’s only on reflection or in the present second that you realise you’re even having a hyggelig moment.

 4) Being alone, being present, that’s altogether a different meaning.
-I would argue that hygge has to involve others since it’s truly about connection – we’re social creatures, after all.
+We would argue that hygge has to involve others since it’s truly about connection – we’re social creatures, after all.

 So, how exactly does ‘hygge’ apply to the home?
 Having a healthy, happy home environment with furniture, art and objects you really love will lay the foundation for a space that feels intrinsically homely and ‘hygge’.
 Think about texture and natural fabrics in your home space that will bring the elements of nature inside.
 Robust leather chairs and rattan benches, combined with sheepskin throws and wool rugs are tactile pieces that ‘ground’ the feeling of a room because of their natural states.